Healthdirect Free Australian health advice you can count on.

 What is Addison's disease?

-Addison's disease is a rare condition where the adrenal glands do not produce enough of the hormones cortisol and aldosterone (both corticosteroids).
+Addison's disease is a rare condition where the adrenal glands do not make enough of the hormones cortisol and aldosterone (both of these are known as corticosteroid hormones).

-Addison's disease is also known as primary adrenal insufficiency.
+Addison's disease is also sometimes called primary adrenal insufficiency.

-Secondary adrenal insufficiency occurs when the pituitary gland in the brain does not release enough of the hormone that stimulates the adrenal gland to release cortisol.
+Secondary adrenal insufficiency is a different condition to Addison’s disease.
+It occurs when the pituitary gland in the brain does not release enough of a particular hormone that stimulates the adrenal gland to release cortisol.
+Sometimes people use the term “Addison’s disease” to refer to both primary and secondary adrenal insufficiency.

 What are the symptoms of Addison's disease?